 All staff and students now have free access to LinkedIn Learning, an online learning platform that has an extensive digital library of expert-led courses and short videos.
 You’ll find there a huge variety of content that can help you to improve your digital capabilities.

-As we develop the Digital Capabilities Service, we will be providing staff and students with access to further resources and guidance which will help you to assess and develop your digital capabilities.
+As we develop the Digital Capabilities Project, we will be providing staff and students with access to further resources and guidance which will help you to assess and develop your digital capabilities.
 For example, we are currently piloting the Jisc Digital Discovery Tool, a bilingual resource that allows users to self-assess their digital capabilities, with several departments across the University.
 Keep a close eye on this blog as we will be posting results and findings and general information about the pilot project soon.

 How can I get more information about digital capabilities?